yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### What is each Faction trying to achieve, and what stands in their way?

-**The Crimson Path** would like to destroy their former brethren the **Azure Legion**, but are cowed by their opponent's prowess in battle.
-The Azure Legion feel great shame over the actions of their forebears, and believe that their redemption can only be achieved by way of finding and destroying the temple's hidden artifact.
+**The Crimson Path** would like to destroy their former brethren, the **Azure Legion**, but are cowed by their opponent's prowess in battle.
+The Azure Legion feel great shame over the actions of their forebears and believe that their redemption can only be achieved by way of finding and destroying the temple's hidden artifact.
 Unfortunately, an ancient custom decrees that no one wearing the Azure cloth may seek the lost Relic.

 ### Dungeon Theme

 With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
 Let's put it all together:

 _Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
 Built by a fanatical cult called the Children of Eolith, the temple was designed to protect the Woodturn, an ancient Relic that could turn any plant to stone.
-The cult eventually split into two opposing factions, and when their dueling rituals collided the temple was shattered, with each Faction taking one half.
-Today the descendants of these factions still vie for control, destruction, and redemption, but are hindered by power imbalances and ancient tradition._
+The cult eventually split into two opposing factions, and when their dueling rituals collided, the temple was shattered, with each Faction taking one half.
+Today the descendants of these factions still vie for control, destruction, and redemption but are hindered by power imbalances and ancient tradition._

 _The Crimson Path believe that if the original Relic were recovered, they might bend its power to destroy the Azure Legion forever.
-However every attempt to plumb the temple's depths has been countered by their former brethren.
+However, every attempt to plumb the temple's depths has been countered by their former brethren.
 A recent attack has left many of their number dead, and the remaining members have since fled the temple to regroup._

 _The Azure Legion feel a great sense of shame over their ancestor's actions and believe that if the original Relic were destroyed, the temple would be healed again and their shame expunged.
 Unfortunately, a long-standing tradition prohibits any members from seeking the Relic, so as to avoid the mistakes of the past._